 They recently built a greenhouse at Morera’s house and are looking into hiring a horticulturalist to crossbreed and propagate different species of cactus.
 They hope to offer their own “weird species” soon.

-Lucy Guanuna is a freelance reporter who has covered a variety of issues, including business, education and social justice movements in her native Los Angeles.
+Lucy Guanuna has reported on a variety of issues, including business, education and social justice movements in her native Los Angeles.
 Her work has been published in the Daily Sundial, L.A.
 Activist, and the San Fernando Valley Business Journal.